vndee/llm-sandbox/docs/container-pooling.md

 :   Responsible for acquiring pooled containers and executing code.

     - `PooledSandboxSession` - Acquires a container from the pool, creates a backend session connected to it via `container_id`, and delegates all operations to the backend session
-    - `ArtifactPooledSandboxSession` - Adds artifact extraction capabilities on top of pooled sessions
+    - `ArtifactSandboxSession(pool=...)` - Standard artifact session with optional `pool` parameter for API consistency with `SandboxSession`
+    - `ArtifactPooledSandboxSession` - Dedicated class for pooled artifact extraction, provides the same functionality as using the pool parameter

+    Both `ArtifactSandboxSession(pool=pool)` and `ArtifactPooledSandboxSession(pool_manager=pool)` work identically - choose based on your preference for API consistency.

     Pooled sessions leverage existing backend session implementations (e.g., `SandboxDockerSession`) by connecting to pre-created containers, eliminating code duplication.